Xilinx/SDAccel-Tutorials/getting-started-tutorial/lab-2-introduction-to-the-sdaccel-makefile.md

      `make check TARGETS=hw_emu DEVICES=xilinx_kcu1500_dynamic_5_0`
      >**:pushpin: NOTE:** Running this command with the `TARGET` set to `hw` results in a runtime error on locating a platform.
      As in the earlier step, the following reports are generated: profile summary, timeline trace, and system estimates.
+Notes from Joyce: I am not quite sure the purpose of this step.
+Why hardware emulation is executed here in the hardware run step?

   6. Use the following commands to convert the profile summary and timeline trace into files that SDx can read:
      ```